unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 #### Loading CSV files in Matlab

 An import script is provided to read the Unicorn Recorder file into Matlab.
 Open Matlab and select “Set Path”.

+Add the folder:

-Add the folder “C:\Users\<username>\Documents\gtec\Unicorn Suite\Hybrid Black\Unicorn Recorder\MATLAB Tools” to the Matlab search path and click save.
+ 'C:\Users\<username>\Documents\gtec\Unicorn Suite\Hybrid Black\Unicorn Recorder\MATLAB Tools'

+ to the Matlab search path and click save.

 ```Matlab
 [datastruct] = unicornrecorder_read(filename)